ckatzorke/snafu/README.md

 ------------

 This project provides to basic utilities to enable JsonInjectionMitigation for your web project (especially when using [Spring MVC)](http://spring.io).
 The mitigation is provided by adding **)]}',\n** to the JSON response.
-See [http ://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/](http ://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/) for more info.
+See http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/ for more info.

 Additionally, the prefix is also used by [AngularJS](https://angularjs.org/) to prevent JSON injection.
 ~~~